 How Does the Property Owner’s Duty of Care Differ for Types of Visitors?

-Virginia law defines three categories of visitors to private property: trespassers, licensees, and invitees, and property owners have different legal duties depending on the visitor’s status.
-Understanding these distinctions is important in determining liability for injuries.
+Virginia law defines three categories of visitors to private property: trespassers, licensees, and invitees.
+Depending on the visitor’s status, property owners have a different legal duty of care.

 Trespassers